 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+(All amounts in ₹ Crores, unless other wise stated)

 2.16.1 Financial assets

 Financial assets are recognised initially at fair value plus, in the case of financial assets not classified as fair value through profit or loss ('FVTPL'), transaction costs that are attributable to the acquisition of the financial asset.